Nokia IMPACT software helps Telefonica’s Movistar Chile deploy advanced smartwatch services - VanillaPlus - The global voice of Telecoms IT

 The IMPACT platform enables automated zero-touch activation and oversees the complete lifecycle, allowing remote management of networks and IoT devices.
 Due to the COVID-19 pandemic, there has been an increased demand for the kind of remote network management features that IMPACT CDP provides.

-Bhaskar Gorti, president of Nokia Software and Nokia chief digital officer, says, “We are proud to collaborate with Movistar with IMPACT.
-This solution enables the delivery of advanced smartwatch features to Chilean customers regardless of a smartphone connection for the very first time, and provides zero-touch network management capabilities that give Movistar new operational efficiencies.”
+Bhaskar Gorti, president of Nokia Software and Nokia chief digital officer, said: “We are proud to collaborate with Movistar with IMPACT.
+This solution enables the delivery of advanced smartwatch features to Chilean customers – regardless of a smartphone connection – for the very first time, and provides zero-touch network management capabilities that give Movistar new operational efficiencies.”

 Comment on this article below or via Twitter: @VanillaPlus OR @jcvplus